 Step down into Edinburgh’s hidden history at The Real Mary King’s Close; voted Scotland’s Best Heritage Tourism Experience.

 Discover over 400 years of history and learn about the intriguing real stories of Edinburgh’s past residents.
 From the deadly plague epidemic, to a famous royal visitor, there’s a myriad of tales just waiting to be told.
 Journey through time and find out why the Close, once open to the skies and bustling with trade, came to be underground.

 An experience rooted in social history, this one hour character-guided tour also includes an immersive walk-through of the city’s uniquely preserved streets and spaces; all located underneath Edinburgh’s famous Royal Mile.
 Expect a truly unique glimpse into the city’s past.

-They offer exclusive access to the renowned Blair Street Underground Vaults, an underground world hidden underneath the streets of the city centre, full of goulish and gory tales of the residents who lived here hundreds of years ago.
+They offer a variety of history and ghost tours, which provide a fascinating insight into Edinburgh’s history and it’s residents.
+They also have exclusive access to the renowned Blair Street Underground Vaults, an underground world hidden underneath the streets of the city centre, full of goulish and gory tales of the residents who lived here hundreds of years ago.

 It starts with a bang – a big bang!
-Learn about the creation of our planet and travel through time as we explore Earth's past, present and future.
+Learn about the creation of our planet and travel through time as we explore Earth's past, present and future at Dynamic Earth.

 Get thrust back in time to the very beginnings of our universe, and witness first hand the big bang and the very first moments of our galaxy and solar system.
 Make your way back to the present day through volcanic explosions, landscape-forming glaciers and the evolution of our life on Earth.